GitTools/GitVersion/docs/input/docs/usage/msbuild.md

 CardIcon: collect.svg
 ---

-The MSBuild Task for GitVersion — **GitVersionTask** — is a simple solution if you want to version your assemblies without writing any command line scripts or modifying your build process.
+The MSBuild Task for GitVersion — **GitVersion.MsBuild** — is a simple solution if you want to version your assemblies without writing any command line scripts or modifying your build process.